 How do you calculate this, though?
-The formula used for this metric is the following:
+The formula used for this metric is as follows:

 For example, there is the inventory turnover that indicates the firm’s efficacy in regard to the entire supply chain process.
-It is crystal clear that the production materials are interlinked with the inventory.
-Without the necessary production materials, we couldn’t discuss about the inventory turnover, could we?
-Once again, by aiming to enhance the inventory turnover in your company, you would imminently manage to generate strong sales whilst ensuring an effective, agile process.
+It is crystal clear that the production materials and the days of supply are interlinked with the inventory.
+Without the necessary production materials and order measurement, we couldn’t discuss the inventory turnover, could we?
+Once again, by aiming to enhance the inventory turnover in your company, you would imminently manage to generate strong sales targets whilst ensuring an effective, agile process.
 Efficacy is fundamental when running a company – you should know the trends that are specific to your industry, as well, to draw some parallels.